DhayaaAnbajagane/Baryonification/README.md

 ## Installation

-The package can be installed through pip
+The package can be installed through PyPi

 ```bash
 pip install Baryonification
 ```

-To install the package, run the following command:
+You can also install directly from source, by running the following command:

 ```bash
 pip install git+https://github.com/DhayaaAnbajagane/Baryonification.git